Alfredsec/cover-page-design/README.md

 ## Design Steps:

 ### Step 1:
-Write your own steps here.
+Clone your repository from the github
 ### Step 2:
 Create a static file directory and mention the changes in settings.
 ## STEP 3: